-NOTE: The Wireshark option for EVE Professional is left unchecked, because
+NOTE: The Wireshark option for EVE Professional is left unchecked, because Wireshark is already integrated into EVE PRO.

 Step 4: Continue with Next.
 When it asks to choose Ultra VNC Options, only leave the UltraVNC Viewer checked, the rest is not needed.